droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 If the players accept Baron Krezkov’s task, he provides them with a few strands of dark hair for Baba Lysaga to use in her scrying, as well as a large gold bracelet inset with intricate carvings of wolves and ravens (worth 300 gp) as a gift to purchase her favor.

 If asked, Baron Krezkov confesses that the missing person is his son, Ilya Krezkov, who disappeared several days ago.
-A successful DC 15 Wisdom (Insight) check reveals that he is not telling the entire truth, though he is unwilling to share more.
+A successful DC 15 Perception check to Sense Motive reveals that he is not telling the entire truth, though he is unwilling to share more.
 # I3.
 The Road to Berez
 The journey from the village of Krezk to the **Ruins of Berez** is eight-and-three-quarter miles long and takes three hours.
 To get to Berez, the players must first retrace their steps to the Luna River Crossroads, then head south.
 ## I3a.
 The Needle Blight Horde